Malachite: Properties, Facts and Photos

 The Pharaoh Amenhotep III used over five hundred kilos of mafek for inlay work in the Temple of Karnak.
 Mafek was a collective name for various green stones, one of which is believed to have been malachite.

 Sorting objects into groups is an instinctive human characteristic.
 For thousands of years, rocks and minerals were grouped according to colour and visible properties.
-Records from the earliest system show two groups: 'stones' and 'earths'.
+Records from the earliest system show two groups: stones and earths.
 Rocks and minerals were put into one of the two groups depending on how they reacted to fire and water.

-In the writings of Theophrastus, the ancient Greek philosopher, all bright green copper minerals were labelled as chrysocolla .
+In the writings of Theophrastus, the ancient Greek philosopher, all bright green copper minerals were labelled as chrysocolla.

 If true, this means the mineral known today as chrysocolla may not have been known.

-The group to which he's referring is believed to have included malachite, types of sapphire, turquoise, jasper and possibly even glass.
+The group to which he's referring is believed to have included malachite, types of sapphire, turquoise, jasper, and possibly even glass.

-Pliny wrote, "Copper smaragdus from Cyprus is associated with the colour blue."
+He wrote, "Copper smaragdus from Cyprus is associated with the colour blue."
 This seems to be a reference to the mineral azurite.

-In the early 1800s, two enormous deposits of malachite were discovered in Russia with enough stone to supply the entire country with copper for around 170 years.
+In the early 1800s, two enormous deposits of malachite were discovered in Russia, with enough stone to supply the entire country with copper for around 170 years.

 Many large slabs were polished for ornamental purposes, and malachite quickly became the stone of choice for the rich and famous.